 It could be that you have been injured due to negligence on the part of another shooter at your club, or perhaps you’ve been hurt whilst taking part in a competition or event.
 Whatever has happened, we can help you to get the compensation you’re entitled to.

 Who is to blame for your clay pigeon accident?

 Instructor negligence is the cause of many clay pigeon accidents amongst those just starting out in the sport – for example if your instructor isn’t properly qualified and experienced, they may put you at risk of injury.
 You could be injured by somebody else accidentally discharging their shotgun whilst it’s pointing in your direction, or by somebody running or rushing whilst carrying a gun.
 You could suffer injuries caused by faulty equipment at your club, or slip, trip and fall injuries from hazards left lying around.
 Even if you’re unsure who is at fault, you can get clay pigeon shooting injury advice from a personal injury lawyer, and that’s where Accident Advice Helpline can help.
 Our team of personal injury advisors offers confidential, no-obligation clay pigeon shooting injury advice that can help you decide what to do next.

 Claiming compensation after a clay pigeon accident

 Whether you need clay pigeon shooting injury advice to help you to decide whether or not to proceed with a claim or you want to talk to somebody about your accident and get the ball rolling on making a claim, you can contact Accident Advice Helpline.
-It’s free to call our helpline on 0800 689 0500 (or 0333 500 0993 from a mobile, charges may apply) to find out more about making a 100% no-win, no-fee* claim.
+It’s free to call our helpline on 0800 689 5659 to find out more about making a no win no fee claim.
 Whether somebody you love has been seriously injured due to another shooter’s negligence or you yourself have sustained injuries, we can help you to get the compensation you are entitled to.